THE METAFIND (METAGENOMICS FOR INFECTIOUS DISEASES) PROJECT: DEVELOPING CLINICAL METAGENOMICSTO IMPROVE THE HEALTHCARE OF PATIENTS WITH INFECTIONS

 Stephen Muhi, Nick Tayler, Tuyet Hoang, Susan A Ballard, Maryza Graham, Amanda Rojek, Jason C Kwong, Jason A Trubiano, Olivia Smibert, George Drewett, Fiona James, Emma Gardiner, Socheata Chea, Nicole Isles, Michelle Sait, Shivani Pasricha, George Taiaroa, Julie McAuley, Eloise Williams, Katherine B Gibney

 Background: In Australia, COVID-19 diagnosis relies on RT-PCR testing which is relatively costly and time-consuming.
 To date, few ..

 Co-circulation of Multidrug-resistant Shigella Among Men Who Have Sex With Men in Australia

 Danielle J Ingle, Marion Easton, Mary Valcanis, Torsten Seemann, Jason C Kwong, Nicola Stephens, Glen P Carter, Anders Goncalves da Silva, James Adamopoulos, Sarah L Baines, Kathryn E Holt, Eric PF Chow, Christopher K Fairley, Marcus Y Chen, Martyn D Kirk, Benjamin P Howden, Deborah A Williamson

-Background: In urban Australia, the burden of shigellosis is either in returning travellers from shigellosis-endemic regions, or i..
+BACKGROUND: In urban Australia, the burden of shigellosis is either in returning travelers from shigellosis-endemic regions or in ..